 The basic fact is that communication doesn’t have to be spontaneous – it can and often should be carefully considered ahead of time.
-The reason for this is that in the moment most of us simply don’t always say what we mean to, or don’t say it as well as we could have if it had been planned.
+The reason is that at the moment we are standing in front of our audience, most of us simply don’t always say what we mean to, or don’t say it as well as we could have if it had been planned.

 1 – Know Your Audience

-One of the most important reasons to be friendly and familiar with all employees in your aviation SMS program is that, often times, effective communication and feedback hinge on knowing who you are talking to and what their preferences are.
-Often, lack of communication in safety programs is simply a lack of knowing who you are communicating with.
+One of the most important reasons to be friendly and familiar with all employees in your aviation SMS is that, oftentimes, effective communication and feedback hinge on knowing whom you are talking to and what are their preferences.
+Often, lack of communication in aviation SMS is simply a lack of knowing whom you are communicating with.
 Some employees would rather receive praise in private.
 Some employees may require a more sensitive approach to giving criticism; others may prefer a more direct approach.

 2 – Be Detail Specific with Praise and Criticism

 Feedback, both praise and criticism should be as specific as possible.
 Being specific with praise and feedback greatly benefits aviation risk management by:

 - Clarifying the specific types of safety actions, attitudes, and behaviors that are beneficial/harmful for risk management; and

 - Reinforces the fact that the aviation safety managers are sincere about safety performance and improvement.